-Event subcategory Additional event subcategory Target object for event action plan Event trigger Description Deleted Virtual machine A virtual machine object is deleted.
+Event subcategory Additional event subcategory Target object for event action plan Event trigger Description Attribute Changed Virtual machine The value of the CPU Count or the Memory Size attribute for a virtual machine object is changed.
+VMM has changed the value of the attributes for the number of CPUs or the memory size for a virtual machine.
+VMM updates this attribute information in both IBM Director and the associated virtualization application.
+Created Virtual machine A virtual machine object is created.
+IBM Director Console displays a virtual machine object for a virtual machine.
+Deleted Virtual machine A virtual machine object is deleted.
 IBM Director Console no longer displays a virtual machine object for a virtual machine.
 Migration Started Virtual machine A virtual machine has started migration from one host to another.
 VMM has started the migration of a virtual machine from one host to another.
 Completed Virtual machine A virtual machine has completed migration from one host to another.
 VMM has completed the migration of a virtual machine from one host to another.
 State Pending Virtual machine The state of a virtual machine has changed to pending.
 The associated virtualization application requires the user to answer a question before the state change will continue.
 To resolve a pending state, use the Start Vendor Software task to start the management interface for the virtual machine; then, resolve any open questions.
 Powered off Virtual machine The state of a virtual machine has changed to turned off.
 A virtual machine is turned off.
 Powered on Virtual machine The state of a virtual machine has changed to turned on.
 A virtual machine is turned on.
 Reset Virtual machine The state of a virtual machine has changed to restarted.
 A virtual machine is restarted.

+Table 31.
+Virtual machine events (continued)

-Resumed Virtual machine The state of a virtual machine has changed from suspended to turned on.
+Event subcategory Additional event subcategory Target object for event action plan Event trigger Description Resumed Virtual machine The state of a virtual machine has changed from suspended to turned on.
 A virtual machine resumes operations after being in the suspended state.
 Suspended Virtual machine The state of a virtual machine has changed to suspended.
 A virtual machine is suspended.

-Table 30.
-Virtual machine events (continued)

-Event subcategory Additional event subcategory Target object for event action plan Event trigger Description Task Failed Virtual machine An operation on a virtual machine has failed to be completed successfully.
+Task Failed Virtual machine An operation on a virtual machine has failed to be completed successfully.
 A power or migration operation failed for a virtual machine.

-For more information, see "Virtual machine task failures" on page 92.
+"Virtual machine task failures" on page 85